 Andrew Park - Member at Large

 The New Hampshire Academy of Science (NHAS) was originally founded in 1919 as an affiliate organization of the American Association for the Advancement of Science (AAAS).
 The NHAS became a 501(c)3 non-profit charitable corporation in 2016.
 We are one of 45 states that have an Academy of Science with a total of over 125,000 members.
 As part of our mission, we support high school and middle school students from New Hampshire and Vermont who wish to perform original STEM research in an authentic scientific laboratory.
 In the past 3 years, we have supported the participation of over 40 students in national scientific meetings where they published and presented their research performed at our STEM Lab in Lyme NH.
-In 2018, we will sponsor 23 students from 8 regional schools to present their research at the annual meeting of the AAAS in Austin, Texas.
+In 2019, we will be sponsoring 17 students from 9 regional schools to present their research at the annual meeting of the AAAS in Wash, DC.

 Read more -->